symfony/symfony-docs/cookbook/security/custom_password_authenticator.rst

 .. index::
     single: Security; Custom Password Authenticator

-How to create a Custom Form Password Authenticator
+How to Create a Custom Form Password Authenticator
 ==================================================

 Imagine you want to allow access to your website only between 2pm and 4pm